Computationally Efficient Bayesian Estimation of High Dimensional Copulas with Discrete and Mixed Margins

 \section{Bayesian inference}

-This section discusses estimation and inference using the PM and VBIL methods.
+This section discusses Bayesian estimation and inference using the PM and VBIL methods.
 In the statistical literature, \citet{Beaumont:2003} was the first to propose the PM approach, and \citet{Andrieu:2009} studied some of its theoretical properties.
-The PM method carries out Markov chain Monte carlo (MCMC) on an expanded state space and uses an unbiased estimate of the likelihood, instead of the likelihood. \citet{Doucet:2015} show that the variance of the log of the estimated likelihood should be around 1 for the optimal performance of the standard PM method (defined more precisely in section~\ref{SS: correlated pseudo}), and that the performance of the standard PM deteriorates exponentially as the variance of the log of the estimated likelihood increases beyond 1.
+The PM methods carry out Markov chain Monte carlo (MCMC) on an expanded space and use an unbiased estimate of the likelihood, instead of the likelihood. \citet{Pitt:2012} and \citet{Doucet:2015} show that the variance of the log of the estimated likelihood should be around 1 for the optimal performance of the standard PM method (defined more precisely in section~\ref{SS: correlated pseudo}), and that the performance of the standard PM deteriorates exponentially as the variance of the log of the estimated likelihood increases beyond 1.
 Thus, a serious drawback of the standard PM method is that it is highly sensitive to the variability of the log of the estimated likelihood \citep[see, e.g.,][]{Flury:2011}.
-It may therefore be very computationally demanding to ensure that the variance of the log of the estimated likelihood is around 1 for high dimensional discrete copulas.
-To reduce the variation in the Metropolis-Hastings acceptance probability, \citet{Deligiannidis:2015} modified the standard PM method by correlating the pseudo-random numbers used in constructing the estimators of the likelihood at the current and proposed values of the Markov chain.
+It may therefore be very computationally demanding to ensure that the variance of the log of the estimated likelihood is around 1 for the high dimensional discrete Archimedian copulas.
+As a remedy, \citet{Deligiannidis:2015} modify the standard PM method by correlating the pseudo-random numbers used in constructing the estimators of the likelihood at the current and proposed values of the Markov chain.
 This correlated PM approach helps the chain to mix well even if highly variable estimates of the likelihood are used.
-Thus, the correlated PM requires far fewer computations at every iteration than the standard PM. \citet{Tran:2016} propose a modification of the correlated PM approach which samples the latent variables in blocks and shows that for some problems it can much more efficient than the correlated PM approach of \citet{Deligiannidis:2015}.
+Thus, the correlated PM requires far fewer computations at every iteration than the standard PM. \citet{Tran:2016} propose an alternative to the correlated PM approach which samples the pseudo-random numbers in blocks and show that for some problems it can be more efficient than the correlated PM approach of \citet{Deligiannidis:2015}.

-The VBIL method, described in section \ref{SS: VBIL}, developed by \citet{Tran:2015} provides a fast variational approximation of the posterior distribution when the likelihood is intractable, but can be estimated unbiasedly. \citet{Tran:2015} show both theoretically and empirically that the VBIL method still works well when only highly variable estimates of likelihood are available.
+The VBIL method, developed by \citet{Tran:2015} and described in section \ref{SS: VBIL}, provides a fast variational approximation of the posterior distribution when the likelihood is intractable, but can be estimated unbiasedly. \citet{Tran:2015} show both theoretically and empirically that the VBIL method still works well when only highly variable estimates of likelihood are available.